-Reflection of total shareholder return (TSR) performance over the last three and five years relative to the Pay Peer Group on the CEO's equity pay N/A - Confidential N/A Current run rate of 2% or more N/A N/A Specific stock ownership guidelines for non-executive directors N/A N/A Percentage of revenue derived from business segments that: o Require collection and/or handling of sensitive personal data. o Have witnessed high cost and frequency of data breaches.
-N/A - Confidential N/A Eligibility of unvested equity awards for vesting when the CEO's employment is terminated N/A - Confidential N/A Constituency Provision Covered by applicable law Section 6.2 - Compliance and Business Ethics Business Combination Provision Covered by applicable law Section 6.2 - Compliance and Business Ethics Policy on bribery and anti-corruption Covered in Procurement Manual Code of Conduct Section 5.3 - Local Procurement Involvement in anticompetitive and business ethics controversies.
-There have been no anti-competitive and business ethics controversies.
-Section 6.2 - Compliance and Business Ethics Whistleblower policy that provides whistleblowers with protection from retaliation.
-Whistleblower policy offers protection Section 6.2 - Compliance and Business Ethics Updates on formal grievance reporting or escalation procedures Any grievances are logged on to the new HR system.
+N/A - Confidential N/A N/A N/A N/A N/A N/A - Confidential N/A N/A - Confidential N/A Covered by applicable law Section 6.2 - Compliance and Business Ethics Covered by applicable law Section 6.2 - Compliance and Business Ethics Covered in Procurement Manual Code of Conduct Section 5.3 - Local Procurement There have been no anti-competitive and business ethics controversies.
+Section 6.2 - Compliance and Business Ethics Whistleblower policy offers protection Section 6.2 - Compliance and Business Ethics Any grievances are logged on to the new HR system.
 This will be private and confidential, and only the respective business partners can access and view.
-Section 6.2 - Compliance and Business Ethics Data protection and/or privacy programs cover suppliers and business partners Gulf Bank's Data Protection and Privacy Policy covers all suppliers via a Third-party Risk Management (TPRM) process Section 7.1 - Data Privacy and Cyber Security
+Section 6.2 - Compliance and Business Ethics Gulf Bank's Data Protection and Privacy Policy covers all suppliers via a Third-party Risk Management (TPRM) process Section 7.1 - Data Privacy and Cyber Security N/A N/A - Confidential N/A - Confidential N/A - Confidential Covered by applicable law Covered by applicable law Covered in Procurement Manual Code of Conduct There have been no anti-competitive and business ethics controversies.
+Whistleblower policy offers protection Any grievances are logged on to the new HR system.
+This will be private and confidential, and only the respective business partners can access and view.
+Gulf Bank's Data Protection and Privacy Policy covers all suppliers via a Third-party Risk Management

-Training on data security and/or privacy- related risks and procedures to employees Multiple rounds of training are provided annually to employees Section 7.1 - Data Privacy and Cyber Security Updated certifications list to widely recognized standards (e.g., ISO 27001, TRUSTe, Privacy Mark, SSAE16 soc2 standards) The Central Bank of Kuwait's (CBK) Capital Adequacy Standard - Basel III for local conventional banks International Financial Reporting Standards (IFRS)-9 CBK's Cybersecurity Framework Payment Card Industry's Data Security Standard 3.2.1 (PCI-DSS) SWIFT Customer Security Program (CSP) ISO27001 - Information Security Section 7.1 - Data Privacy and Cyber Security Executive body responsible for privacy and data security Technology Risk and Information Security Committee Section 7.1 - Data Privacy and Cyber Security Audits on information security policies and systems The Bank conducts internal and external audits of the Information Security policies and systems.
+Training on data security and/or privacy- related risks and procedures to employees Multiple rounds of training are provided annually to employees Section 7.1 - Data Privacy and Cyber Security Updated certifications list to widely recognized standards (e.g., ISO 27001, TRUSTe, Privacy Mark, SSAE16 soc2 standards) The Central Bank of Kuwait's (CBK) Capital Adequacy Standard - Basel III for local conventional banks International Financial Reporting Standards (IFRS)-9 CBK's Cybersecurity Framework Payment Card Industry's Data Security Standard 3.2.1 (PCI-DSS) SWIFT Customer Security Program (CSP) ISO27001 - Information Security Management System, covering IT, IT Operations, Information & Cyber Security and Data Centers of the Bank ISO20000, Section 7.1 - Data Privacy and Cyber Security Executive body responsible for privacy and data security Technology Risk and Information Security Committee Section 7.1 - Data Privacy and Cyber Security Audits on information security policies and systems The Bank conducts internal and external audits of the Information Security policies and systems.
 These follow a structured plan throughout the year.
-Section 7.1 - Data Privace and Cyber Security Access control and protection of personal/ sensitive data Controlled via Role Based Access Control, defined by the business owners responsible for controlling access to their information.
+Section 7.1 - Data Privac and Cyber Security Access control and protection sensitive data Access control and protection of personal/ sensitive data Controlled via Role Based Access Control, defined by the business owners responsible for controlling access to their information.
 Information within the systems must be encrypted using data encryption technologies depending on the data's classification.
-Section 7.1 - Data Privace and Cyber Security Minimization of data collection and retention with respect to data and IT New process, which has not been implemented in 2023 Section 7.1 - Data Privace and Cyber Security Privacy enhancing technologies and initiatives No new technologies introduced in 2023 Section 7.1 - Data Privace and Cyber Security Updates on transfer of personal data to third parties and consent requirement Third party agreements follow the Data Privacy impact assessment procedure Section 7.1 - Data Privace and Cyber Security Data protection and/or privacy programs cover suppliers and business partners Covered by data protection policy and data privacy impact assessment Section 7.1 - Data Privaci and Cyber Security Data privacy and security controversies None Section 7.1 - Data Privace and Cyber Security
+Section 7.1 - Data Privac and Cyber Security Minimization of data collection and retention with respect to data and IT New process, which has not been implemented in 2023 Section 7.1 - Data Privac and Cyber Security Privacy enhancing technologies and initiatives No new technologies introduced in 2023 Section 7.1 - Data Privac and Cyber Security Updates on transfer of personal data to third parties and consent requirement Third party agreements follow the Data Privacy impact assessment procedure Section 7.1 - Data Privac and Cyber Security Data protection and/or privacy programs cover suppliers and business partners Covered by data protection policy and data privacy impact assessment Section 7.1 - Data Privac and Cyber Security Data privacy and security controversies None Section 7.1 - Data Privac and Cyber Security